Caribou in the NWT

 Northern Mountain Caribou

-Northern mountain caribou are a distinct population of woodland caribou.
-They are the largest subspecies of caribou in the Northwest Territories (NWT).
+Northern mountain caribou are a distinct population of woodland caribou, which is the largest subspecies of caribou in the Northwest Territories (NWT).

 Habitat